 Advancing proposals to strengthen the nation’s institutions and its democracy is the main objective of the Democracy Clinic, which is co-taught by Norris Professor of Law John D. Feerick ‘61 and Visiting Clinical Professor John Rogan ‘14.

 John Roque ’21 said that Cuomo’s incisive questions forced the students to better articulate their arguments and respond to criticism with effective counterarguments.
-“Within just a minute or two about talking about each of our projects, Cuomo basically pinpointed the exact issues that we’ve been discussing and deliberating over for weeks,” Roque said.
+“Within just a minute or two of talking about each of our projects, Cuomo basically pinpointed the exact issues that we’ve been discussing and deliberating over for weeks,” Roque said.
 “He was able to give such constructive feedback because he naturally knew so much about the issues involved in our projects.”

 “The students spoke as professionals, and Cuomo questioned them using his impressive knowledge of the Constitution and the Federalist Papers.
 He was an equal of his father [former New York Governor Mario Cuomo] in how he challenged the students and spoke,” said Feerick, who was dean when Cuomo was a Fordham Law student.
 “It was hard to leave the session without greatly appreciating this graduate and how he serves the public through the media.
 There was not a sound in the room when he spoke.”